krussll/howtoplaysport/_posts/2023-01-27-using-aiming-points-in-lawn-bowls.md

 For the rest of this guide I will refer back to this diagram to look at:

-- and where to aim
+- where to aim when bowling
 - how to find your line

 ## Where to aim in bowls